-"Now we've all heard the slew of celebrities and musicians saying how much they hate President Trump and everything he stands for," Fox News host and smug mannequin Jesse Watters says, faking some eye-rolling exhaustion.
+"Now we've all heard the slew of celebrities and musicians saying how much they hate President Trump and everything he stands for," Fox News host and Bill O'Reilly mentee Jesse Watters says, faking some eye-rolling exhaustion.
 "But one musician has taken it a step further."
 Watters reads from a statement that eclectic rock musician Todd Rudgren recently gave to Variety, one that tells Trump supporters not to turn up at his shows.
-In response to the statement, Watters introduces his guest: "I welcome all people to my show, including Mr Rundgren himself."
+In response to the statement, Watters introduces his guest in the most smug way he can: "I welcome all people to my show, including Mr Rundgren himself."

 What precisely the fuck is happening in the video below?
 We could have long conversations about Fox News' hypocrisy, the way that the network has intentionally misinformed and riled up a faction of America into a racist froth, the way that it has done perhaps irreparable damage to this country and the world; we could talk about institutional stupidity.
 We could even lament the hubris of trying to create a human from the skin of a lesser Backstreet Boy's left buttock and a Steve Bannon sperm sample and giving the thing its own TV show.
 But none of that will quite get at this bizarre scene.
 Todd Rundgren premiered his new anti-Trump, anti-Fox News single "Tin Foil Hat" on Fox News last night.